kubernetes-sigs/kubebuilder/docs/book/src/migration/manually_migration_guide_gov3_to_gov4.md

 Note that under the `config/` directory you will find scaffolding changes since using `go/v4-alpha` you will ensure that you are no longer using Kustomize v3x.

 You can mainly compare the `config/` directory from the samples scaffolded under the `testdata`directory by checking the differences between the `testdata/project-v3/config/` with `testdata/project-v4/config/` which are samples created with the same commands with the only difference being versions.

 However, note that if you create your project with Kubebuilder CLI 3.0.0, its scaffolds might change to accommodate changes up to the latest releases using `go/v3` which are not considered breaking for users and/or are forced by the changes introduced in the dependencies used by the project such as [controller-runtime][controller-runtime] and [controller-tools][controller-tools].

 </aside>

+### If you have webhooks:

+Replace the import `admissionv1beta1 "k8s.io/api/admission/v1beta1"` with `admissionv1 "k8s.io/api/admission/v1"` in the webhook test files

+### Makefile updates

+Update the Makefile with the changes which can be found in the samples under testdata for the release tag used. (see for example `testdata/project-v4/Makefile`)

+### Update the dependencies

+Update the `go.mod` with the changes which can be found in the samples under `testdata` for the release tag used. (see for example `testdata/project-v4/go.mod`).
+Then, run
+`go mod tidy` to ensure that you get the latest dependencies and your Golang code has no breaking changes.

 ### Verification